The Economic Impact of the 2025 Government Shutdown

 Federal Contractors

-Millions at Risk, No Back Pay
+Major Risk, No Guaranteed Back Pay

 Impact by Sector (Science, Health, Business)